oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Invoke the web application

-Now that all the initial use case resources have been deployed, you can invoke the sample web application through the Traefik Ingress Controller's NodePort.
-Note: the web application will display a list of any data sources it finds, but we don't expect it to find any because the model doesn't contain any at this point.
+Now that all the initial use case resources have been deployed, you can invoke the sample web application through the Traefik Ingress controller's NodePort.
+Note: The web application will display a list of any data sources it finds, but we don't expect it to find any because the model doesn't contain any at this point.

 Send a web application request to the load balancer: